 Helen Albright Troxell

 Helen Albright Troxell has been a member of the Camden County College Board of Trustees since 2006.
 Ms. Troxell is married to Dr. Joseph Troxell, a retired professor of LaSalle University, and resides in Gloucester Township.
-Ms. Troxell retired from Camden County College after thirty years of service as an administrator, teacher, advisor and mentor.
-She further served as a Gloucester Township Councilwoman, a Camden County Freeholder, and the New Jersey representative for the Association of Community College Trustees.
+Ms. Troxell retired from Camden County College after thirty years of service as an administrator, teacher, advisor, and mentor.
+She further served as a Gloucester Township Councilwoman, a Camden County Commissioner, and the New Jersey representative for the Association of Community College Trustees.

-Ms. Troxell is a board member of Symphony in C, a teaching orchestra, Co-Chair of the Union Organization for Social Services and a Kiwanian.
+Ms. Troxell is a board member of Symphony in C, a teaching orchestra, Co-Chair of the Union Organization for Social Services, and a Kiwanian.

-Ms. Troxell’s motivation to serve is focused on helping others and giving back to society especially in the area of a quality education at an affordable price for community college students.
+Ms. Troxell’s motivation to serve is focused on helping others and giving back to society especially in the area of quality education at an affordable price for community college students.
 Education is the key to success.